Quick Charge: Details

 Though not publicly documented, the voltage negotiation between device and charger has been reverse-engineered, and a custom voltage can be manually requested from the charger using a trigger circuit that simulates the negotiation to an end device.

-Quick Charge requires both the power supply and the device being charged to support it, otherwise charging falls back to the standard USB ten watts.
+For Quick Charge charging to happen, both the power supply and the device being charged must implement it; otherwise charging falls back to the standard USB ten watts.

 Quick Charge 2.0 introduced an optional feature called Dual Charge (initially called Parallel Charging), using two PMICs to split the power into 2 streams to reduce phone temperature.

 Quick Charge 3.0 introduced INOV (Intelligent Negotiation for Optimal Voltage), Battery Saver Technologies, HVDCP+, and optional Dual Charge+.
 INOV is an algorithm that determines the optimum power transfer while maximizing efficiency.
 Battery Saver Technologies aims to maintain at least 80% of the battery's original charge capacity after 500 charge cycles.
 Qualcomm claims Quick Charge 3.0 is up to 4–6 °C cooler, 16% faster and 38% more efficient than Quick Charge 2.0, and that Quick Charge 3.0 with Dual Charge+ is up to 7–8 °C cooler, 27% faster and 45% more efficient than Quick Charge 2.0 with Dual Charge.

 Quick Charge 4 was announced in December 2016 for the Snapdragon 835 and later chips.
-Quick Charge 4 supports HVDCP++, optional Dual Charge++, INOV 3.0, and Battery Saver Technologies 2.
-It is cross-compatible with both USB-C and USB-PD specifications, supporting fallback to USB-PD if either the charger or device is not QC-compatible.
+Quick Charge 4 implements HVDCP++, optional Dual Charge++, INOV 3.0, and Battery Saver Technologies 2.
+It is cross-compatible with both USB-C and USB-PD specifications, with fallback to USB-PD if either the charger or device is not QC-compatible.
 However, Quick Charge 4 chargers are not backward compatible with Quick Charge.
 It also features additional safety measures to protect against over-voltage, over-current and overheating, as well as cable quality detection.
 Qualcomm claims Quick Charge 4 with Dual Charge++ is up to 5 °C cooler, 20% faster and 30% more efficient than Quick Charge 3.0 with Dual Charge+.

 Quick Charge 4+ was announced on June 1, 2017.
 It introduces Intelligent Thermal Balancing and Advanced Safety Features to eliminate hot spots and protect against overheating and short-circuit or damage to the USB-C connector.
 Dual Charge++ is mandatory, while in prior versions Dual Charge was optional.
 Unlike Quick Charge 4, Quick Charge 4+ is fully backward compatible with Quick Charge C 2.0 and 3.0 devices.